Treatments and drugsBy Mayo Clinic Staff

 The goal of surgery is to remove the tumor and surrounding breast tissue.
-Surgical procedures used to treat male breast cancer include:
+The procedures include:

-- Surgery to remove breast tissue and surrounding lymph nodes.
-Most men with breast cancer undergo a modified radical mastectomy.
-In this procedure, a surgeon removes all of your breast tissue, including the nipple and areola, and some underarm (axillary) lymph nodes.
-Your lymph nodes are tested to see if they contain cancer cells.
-Removing your lymph nodes increases your risk of serious arm swelling (lymphedema).
+- Removal of breast tissue and surrounding lymph nodes (modified radical mastectomy).
+The surgeon removes all of your breast tissue, including the nipple and areola, and some underarm lymph nodes.

-- Surgery to remove one lymph node for testing.
-During a sentinel lymph node biopsy, your doctor identifies the lymph node most likely to be the first place your cancer cells would spread.
-That lymph node is removed and tested for cancer cells.
-If no cancer cells are found in that lymph node, there is a good chance that your breast cancer hasn't spread beyond your breast tissue.
+- Removal of one lymph node for testing (sentinel lymph node biopsy).
+The doctor identifies the lymph node most likely to be the first place your cancer cells would spread.
+That lymph node is removed and analyzed.
+If no cancer cells are found, there is a good chance that your breast cancer hasn't spread beyond your breast tissue.

-Chemotherapy uses drugs to kill cancer cells.
-Chemotherapy treatment often involves receiving two or more drugs in different combinations.
-These may be administered through a vein in your arm (intravenously), in pill form or by both methods.
+Chemotherapy uses medications to kill cancer cells.
+These medications may be administered through a vein in your arm (intravenously), in pill form or by both methods.

-Your doctor may recommend chemotherapy after surgery to kill any cancer cells that may have spread outside your breast.
-Chemotherapy may also be an option for men with advanced breast cancer that has spread beyond the breast.
+Your doctor might recommend chemotherapy after surgery to kill any cancer cells that might have spread outside your breast.
+Chemotherapy may also be an option for men with advanced breast cancer.

-Some breast cancers rely on hormones for fuel.
-If your doctor determines that your cancer uses hormones to help it grow, you may be offered hormone therapy.
-Most men with male breast cancer have hormone-sensitive tumors.
-Hormone therapy for male breast cancer often involves the medication tamoxifen, which is also used in women.
-Other hormone therapy medications used in women with breast cancer haven't been shown to be effective in men.
+Hormone therapy for male breast cancer often involves the medication tamoxifen, which is also used for women.
+Other hormone therapy medications used in women with breast cancer haven't been shown to be effective for men.